 Like all modern consoles, you only get one PS5 DualSense controller in the box when you buy a PS5.
 That’s fine if you’re a grown man, living on your own.
 But if you’re Sony’s core demographic – teenagers – you probably live at home with your folks and have friends over for gaming sessions.

 If you do, then you’ll need an extra DualSense controller.
 Even if you are a solo player, the new DualSense will only last for around four hours on a single charge, so if you’re planning on doing mega-gaming marathons, you’re going to need a spare controller.

 Sony’s new PS5 DualSense controller is a brilliant piece of engineering too, its haptic feedback is phenomenal and you will notice the difference in how it handles and plays if you’re coming from the PS4 Pro.
 Mercifully, the new DualSense controller isn’t that expensive; you’ll pay $69/£59 for a new one.

-But even so, this additional sum of money, chalked up with everything else, still bulks out the starting price of the PS5 quite a bit.
-You’re now looking around $600 (providing you don’t need to buy a 4K TV).
+But even so, this additional sum of money chalked up with everything else, still bulks out the starting price of the PS5 quite a bit.
+You’re now looking at around $600 (providing you don’t need to buy a 4K TV).

 PlayStation Plus – Sadly, It Is Not Free…

 Want to play games online?
 Need cloud saves?
 Want to access online elements of games like Demon’s Souls?
 You’ll need to subscribe to Sony’s Playstation Plus, and that will cost you an extra $59/£49 a year.